aljawaid/ApplicationBranding/README.md

 - Favicons included for all common devices
 - Include generic logo in the top left corner of the site (header)

+**Manual Edits**
+- Added `domain.com/manual-edits` for easier bookmarks and direct links (if url rewriting is enabled)
+- Show list of manual changes required for complete rebranding

 **New Login Page**
 - Show User IP Address
 - Show application name and copyright